View this document as: a single page | multiple pages.

 Privacy Requirements

-The ultimate goal of a subscriber is to interact with and use the RP.
-Federation involves the transfer of personal attributes from a third party that is not otherwise involved in a transaction — the IdP.
-Federation also potentially gives the IdP broad visibility into subscriber activities and status.
-Accordingly, there are specific privacy requirements associated with federation which do not exist in direct authentication.
+The goal of a subscriber is to interact with and use the RP.
+Federation involves the transfer of personal attributes from the IdP, a party that is not involved during direct authentication to an RP.
+Federation also potentially gives the IdP broad visibility into a subscriber’s activities and status.
+Accordingly, there are specific privacy requirements associated with federation that do not exist in direct authentication.

-When the RP requests a federation transaction from the IdP, this request and the subsequent processing of the federation transaction reveals to the IdP where the subscriber is logging in.
-Over time, the IdP could build a profile of subscriber transactions based on this knowledge of which RPs a given subscriber is using.
-This aggregation could enable new opportunities for subscriber tracking and use of profile information that do not align with subscribers’ privacy interests.
+When the RP requests a federation transaction from the IdP, this request and the subsequent processing of the federation transaction reveal to the IdP where the subscriber is logging in.
+Over time, the IdP could build a profile of subscriber transactions based on the knowledge of which RPs a given subscriber is using.
+This aggregation could enable new opportunities for subscriber tracking and the use of subscriber identity information in ways that do not align with subscribers’ privacy interests.

 If the same subscriber account is asserted to multiple RPs, and those RPs communicate with each other, the colluding RPs could track a subscriber’s activity across multiple applications and security domains.
-The IdP SHOULD employ technical measures, such as the use of pairwise pseudonymous identifiers described in Sec.
-3.3.1 or privacy-enhancing cryptographic protocols, to provide disassociability and discourage subscriber activity tracking and profiling between RPs.
+The IdP SHOULD employ technical measures (e.g., the use of pairwise pseudonymous identifiers described in Sec.
+3.4.1, privacy-enhancing cryptographic protocols) to provide disassociability and discourage subscriber activity tracking and profiling between RPs.
+When determining such measures, the IdP SHOULD apply relevant guidelines and standards, such as the NIST Privacy Framework [NIST-Privacy].

-The following requirements apply specifically to federal agencies acting as an IdP, an RP, or both:
+The following requirements apply specifically to federal agencies that act as an IdP, an RP, or both:

-3. The agency SHALL consult with their SAOP to conduct an analysis determining whether the requirements of the E-Government Act are triggered by the agency that is acting as an IdP, the agency that is acting as an RP, or both.
+3. The agency SHALL consult with their SAOP to conduct an analysis that determines whether the requirements of the E-Government Act are triggered by the agency that is acting as an IdP, the agency that is acting as an RP, or both.

 5. The agency SHALL conduct a privacy risk assessment regarding the sharing of subscriber identity information between the IdP and RP.

-If the RP subscriber account lifecycle process gives the RP access to attributes through a provisioning API as discussed in Sec.
-4.6.3, additional privacy measures SHALL be implemented to account for the difference in RP subscriber account lifecycle.
-The IdP SHALL minimize the attributes made available to the RP through the provisioning API.
-The IdP SHALL limit the population of subscriber accounts available via the provisioning API to the population of subscribers authorized to use the RP by the trust agreement.
-To prevent RP retention of identity attributes for accounts that have been terminated at the IdP, the IdP SHALL use the provisioning API to de-provision RP subscriber accounts for terminated subscriber accounts.
+If the RP subscriber account life cycle process gives the RP access to attributes through a provisioning API (see Sec.
+4.6.3), additional privacy measures SHALL be implemented to account for the difference in the RP subscriber account life cycle (e.g., separation of non-active subscriber accounts, proactive removal of disabled and terminated accounts).
+The IdP SHALL minimize the attributes that are made available to the RP through the provisioning API.
+The IdP SHALL limit the population of subscriber accounts that are available via the provisioning API to the population of subscribers authorized to use the RP by the trust agreement.
+To prevent RP retention of identity attributes for accounts that have been terminated at the IdP, the IdP SHALL use the provisioning API to de-provision RP subscriber accounts for terminated subscriber accounts except where restricted by RP data retention requirements, policies, or regulation.
+This measure helps enforce data minimization principles (see the example in Sec.
+9.5).
+When an RP subscriber account is linked to multiple federated identifiers (see Sec.
+3.8.1), the de-provisioning process could result in the RP subscriber account still existing at the RP but linked to a different federated identifier.

 Transmitting Subscriber Information

-The IdP SHALL limit transmission of subscriber information to only that which is necessary for functioning of the system.
+The IdP SHALL limit the transmission of subscriber information to only that which is necessary for the system to function and is stipulated and disclosed by the trust agreement.
 These functions include the following:

-If an IdP discloses information on subscriber activities at an RP to any party, or processes the subscriber’s attributes for any purpose other than these cases, the IdP SHALL implement measures to maintain predictability and manageability commensurate with the privacy risk arising from the additional processing.
-Measures MAY include providing clear notice, obtaining subscriber consent, or enabling selective use or disclosure of attributes.
-When an IdP uses consent measures for this purpose, the IdP SHALL NOT make consent for the additional processing a condition of the identity service.
+If an IdP discloses information on subscriber activities at an RP to any party or processes the subscriber’s attributes for any purpose other than these cases, the IdP SHALL implement measures to maintain predictability and manageability commensurate with the privacy risks that arise from the additional processing.
+Measures MAY include providing clear notice, obtaining subscriber consent, or enabling the selective use or disclosure of attributes.
+When an IdP gathers the subscriber’s consent to use information outside the identity transaction, the IdP SHALL NOT make consent for the additional processing a condition of the identity service.
+For example, an IdP cannot require a subscriber to consent to receiving a newsletter in order to allow the subscriber to log into an RP.

-An RP MAY disclose information on subscriber activities to the associated IdP in the following cases, if stipulated and disclosed by the trust agreement:
+An RP SHALL limit the transmission of subscriber activities to the associated IdP to the following cases and only if stipulated and disclosed by the trust agreement:

 See [NISTIR8062] for additional information on privacy engineering and risk management.